mbaske/grid-sensor/README.md

 ![Detectable Prefab](Images/cone_prefab.png)

-In order to add a detectable object type to the sensor, drag and drop your prefab or scene gameobject onto the *"Add Detectable Object"* field in the sensor component inspector.
+In order to add a detectable object type to the sensor, drag and drop your prefab or scene gameobject onto the `Add Detectable Object` field in the sensor component inspector.

 ![Drag & Drop Prefab](Images/cone_drag.png)